Foundation of the State Crisis

-The Ming succession dispute from 1586 to 1614 was a conflict between the Wanli Emperor, the emperor of the Ming dynasty of China, and a significant group of Ming officials.
-The disagreement centered around the appointment of heir to the throne.
-While officials argued for the legal principle of primogeniture and the appointment of the Emperor's eldest son, Zhu Changluo, as heir, the Emperor seemed to favor his favorite concubine Lady Zheng's son, Zhu Changxun, as his successor.
-Despite pressure from officials, the Emperor delayed making a decision until 1601, when he finally named Zhu Changluo as his successor and Zhu Changxun as the prince.
-However, the Emperor kept Zhu Changxun in Beijing until 1614, when he was supposed to be sent to his regional seat after turning eighteen in 1604.
+The Foundation of the State Crisis, (Note: In the political terminology of that time, the heir to the throne was referred to as the "foundation of the state".) which took place between 1586 and 1614, was a conflict between the Wanli Emperor, the 14th emperor of China's Ming dynasty, and a large group of bureaucrats.
+The disagreement centered around the appointment of the heir to the throne.
+While officials argued for the legal principle of primogeniture and the appointment of the Emperor's eldest son, Zhu Changluo, as heir, the Emperor seemed to favor his third son, Zhu Changxun, born to his favorite concubine Lady Zheng, as his successor.
+Despite pressure from officials, the Emperor delayed making a decision until 1601, when he finally named Zhu Changluo as his successor and gave Zhu Changxun a princely title.
+However, the Emperor kept Zhu Changxun in Beijing until 1614, instead of sending him to his regional seat after he reached adulthood.
 This decision raised suspicions about the Emperor's intentions and sparked further protests from opposition officials.
+In 1615, disputes over the succession resurfaced in relation to the infamous "case of the attack with the stick", which may have been an assassination attempt on Zhu Changluo.

-In 1615, disputes over the succession resurfaced in relation to the infamous "case of the attack with the stick", which may have been an attempted assassination of Zhu Changluo.
+Background

-In the political terminology of that time, the heir to the throne was referred to as the "foundation of the state" (國本 (国本, Guóběn)).
+The stability of a dynasty depended on the proper designation of an heir apparent, as failure to do so could result in a succession crisis.
+This issue became a defining feature of the political climate of China's Ming dynasty during the Wanli Emperor's reign (1572–1620).
+In the Ming dynasty, imperial succession followed the principle of primogeniture.
+According to the Ancestral Instructions of the Hongwu Emperor, the founder of the dynasty, the throne was to be inherited by the eldest son born to the emperor and empress, or by his direct heir, followed by younger sons of the empress; sons born to concubines were excluded from succession.
+Conservative officials consistently upheld this rule throughout the Ming period.
+The Wanli Emperor was the eldest surviving son of the Longqing Emperor, who himself was the firstborn son of the Jiajing Emperor by a concubine.
+The Wanli Emperor ascended the throne as a child emperor in 1572.
+Upon reaching adulthood, he faced the politically sensitive task of appointing his own heir, a decision that would later provoke significant debate and unrest within the court, becoming known as the "foundation of the state crisis", or the "foundation of the state controversy".